design-patterns-in-ruby/design-patterns-in-ruby/README.md

 The basic idea is to **delegate tasks to encapsulated algorithms which are interchangable at runtime**.

 In the Strategy pattern we have an object (the *context*) that is trying to get something done.
-But to get that thing done, we need to supply the context with a second object (the *strategy*) that helps ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼get the thing done.
+But to get that thing done, we need to supply the context with a second object, called the *strategy*, that helps ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼get the thing done.

 1. Define a family of objects which all do the same thing (ex: format output, generate graphics etc.).
 2. Ensure the family of objects share the same interface so that they are interchangable.